Russian pledge to scale back in Ukraine draws skepticism

 “We can call those signals that we hear at the negotiations positive,” he said in his nightly video address to the Ukrainian people.
 “But those signals don’t silence the explosions of Russian shells.”

-It was a bitter reality check in a rare moment of optimism five weeks into what has devolved into a bloody war of attrition, with thousands dead and almost 4 million Ukrainians fleeing the country.
+Still, Tuesday’s talks sketched out what could end up being a framework for ending the war that has imposed an increasingly punishing toll, with thousands dead and more than 4 million Ukrainians fleeing the country.
+The talks had been expected to resume on Wednesday, but with what Turkish Foreign Minister Mevlut Cavusoglu called “meaningful” progress made, the two sides decided to return home for consultations.

-Earlier Tuesday, Ukraine’s delegation at the conference in Istanbul laid a framework under which the country would declare itself neutral and its security would be guaranteed by an array of other nations.
+At the conference in Istanbul, Ukraine’s delegation laid a framework under which the country would declare itself neutral and its security would be guaranteed by an array of other nations.

-Moscow’s public reaction was positive, and the negotiations were expected to resume Wednesday.

-Russian Deputy Defense Minister Alexander Fomin said Moscow has decided to “fundamentally … cut back military activity in the direction of Kyiv and Chernihiv” to “increase mutual trust and create conditions for further negotiations.”
+Russian Deputy Defense Minister Alexander Fomin said Moscow would in the meantime “fundamentally … cut back military activity in the direction of Kyiv and Chernihiv” to “increase mutual trust and create conditions for further negotiations.”

 He did not spell out what that would mean in practical terms.

+Russian delegation head Vladimir Medinsky said negotiators would take Ukraine’s proposals to Russian President Vladimir Putin and then Moscow would provide a response, but he did not say when.

+Cavusoglu said he expected a meeting between the Russian and Ukrainian foreign ministers at an unspecified time.
+Another between the presidents of the two countries is also “on the agenda,” he said.
+Russian state news agency Tass reported that Moscow’s delegates arrived back in Russia late Tuesday.

-Zelenskyy said Ukrainian troops had forced Russia’s hand, adding that “we shouldn’t let down our guard” because the invading army can still carry out attacks.
+In the wake of the flurry of proposals and some muted optimism, Zelenskyy warned the world and his own people not to get ahead of themselves.
+He said Ukrainian troops had forced Russia’s hand, adding that “we shouldn’t let down our guard” because the invading army can still carry out attacks.

 “Ukrainians are not naïve people,” he said.
 “Ukrainians have already learned during the 34 days of the invasion and during the past eight years of war in the Donbas that you can trust only concrete results.”

-Note: This story has been updated to correct that face-to-face talks are not expected Wednesday. ___